 Opportunity to Respond

 Men, are you interested in a discipleship group, a small group Bible study or possibly a Mentor/Mentee relationship?
 Make your interest known here.
-We are better together in Christ.

 We're so glad you're checking into Women's Ministries at FPC.
-Whether you're interested in a weekly study, a women's retreat or conference, or a whole-church study, we aim to provide growth, fellowship and discipleship opportunities for all women.
+Whether you're interested in a weekly study, a women's conference, or a whole-church study, we aim to provide growth, fellowship and discipleship opportunities for all women.

 GO Teams are to a particular people in real community with shared commitment for the purpose of growing disciples.